-It is the policy of the School Board that a uniform and dress code be designed to enhance the educational environment of the students at Saint Ursula School.
+It is the policy of the school that a uniform and dress code be designed to enhance the educational environment of the students at Saint Ursula School.

-All uniform decisions not specifically detailed by the Saint Ursula School Board are at the discretion of the administration.
 All uniforms must be neat and clean at all times.
 They MUST be the proper size.
-No oversized uniforms, pants, shirts, shorts, belts, sweaters or shoes will be allowed.
+No oversized or undersized uniforms, pants, shirts, shorts, belts, sweaters or shoes will be allowed.